Please wear a mask on campus regardless of your vaccination status.

 Beginner, Intermediate, Advanced

 LMC offers Community Education English as a Second Language (ESL) classes that provide instruction in American English language and culture.
-These integrated skills and focused skills classes help you to develop communication skills to prepare you for entering college or employment.
+These integrated skills and focused skills classes help students to develop communication skills to prepare you for entering college or employment.
 Enrolled students must be at least 18 years old.

 Classes are taught by experienced language teachers that have previously taught English to adults for the purpose of work, living and social integration.